-The Best Cranberry Bog Tours in Cape Cod
+3 of the Best Cranberry Bog Tours on Cape Cod

 Cranberry Bog Tours

-Learn about the 12-month operation of the largest cranberry bog on Cape Cod!
 Leo and Andrea Cakounes own and operate Cranberry Bog Tours at their cranberry farm in Harwich, which is just a short, 15-minute drive from Candleberry Inn.
-The farm showcases the equipment used to cultivate and care for cranberries and farm animals around the property.
+Start your day with a walking tour here after enjoying breakfast at our inn!
+This 12-month operation is the largest bog on Cape Cod!
+The cranberry farm showcases the equipment used to cultivate and care for cranberries and farm animals around the property.
 Tour season begins in April and runs through the fall.
 Daily tours run seven days a week.

 Tip: Make sure you bring cash.
 Credit cards not accepted.